ctaar16/COVID-Tracker/README.md

 I feel that I might struggle with incorporating AirTable into the project.

 Opportunities:
-If time and skill allows, I'd like to display a warning message on the app if an COVID outbreak is occuring locally.
+If time and skill allows, I'd like to display a warning message on the app if a COVID outbreak is occuring locally.

 Threats:
 Time.